Geometry of the minimal spanning tree of a random $3$-regular graph: Definitions and various scaling limits

-When a graph with edge lengths is viewed as a metric space, the distance between vertices will always be computed using the edge lengths.
-When not specified, all edge lengths are taken to be one, and the corresponding metric becomes the graph distance.
-When a finite connected graph is viewed as a metric measure space, the measure, unless specified otherwise, will be the uniform probability measure on the vertices.
+\ch{When a graph with edge lengths is viewed as a metric space, the underlying set will be the collection of vertices in the graph joined by line segments (that represent the edges in the graph) of lengths specified by the edge lengths.
+When not specified, all edge lengths are taken to be one.} When a finite connected graph is viewed as a metric measure space, the measure, unless specified otherwise, will be the uniform probability measure on the vertices.

 We will work with edge lengths as well as edge weights.
 To avoid confusion, we make a note here that their roles are completely different.
 When a graph with edge lengths is viewed as a metric space, the distances are calculated using the edge lengths.
-In Section \ref{sec:cycle-breaking}, we will define the `cycle-breaking' process, and edge lengths will be used to perform cycle breaking.
+In Section~\ref{sec:cycle-breaking}, we will define the `cycle-breaking' process, and edge lengths will be used to perform cycle breaking.
 On the other hand, edge weights are used to construct the MST (as in \eqref{eqn:def-mst}).

 Throughout this paper, $C, C', c, c'$ will denote positive universal constants, and their values may change from line to line.
 Special constants will be indexed as $c_1, c_2$ etc. We freely omit ceilings and floors when there is little risk of confusion in doing so.